Total Hip Replacement Surgery at Wake Forest Baptist in North Carolina

 Controlling your weight will help your new hip joint last longer.
 Learn more about Weight Management.

-If you feel you're a candidate for hip replacement surgery, request an orthopaedic appointment online.
+If you feel you're a candidate for total hip replacement surgery, request an orthopaedic appointment online.